-If you are a young person in 9th-12th grade, and interested in applying for the Jetting for Success Class of 2018, please complete the form below by January 1, 2018 and return to Jordan at firstname.lastname@example.org.
+If you are a young person in 9th-12th grade, and interested in applying for the Jetting for Success Class of 2018, please complete the form below.
+Admission into the program is rolling.

 Jett Foundation is grateful to the volunteers and partners who have enabled us to launch Jetting for Success.
 If you are interested in becoming a volunteer Jetting for Success coach or mentor, please complete the form below.
 Note: background checks are required for volunteer mentors and coaches.

 In addition to offering internships at Jett Foundation, we are currently accepting applications from corporate partners to engage as intern hosts during the Summer of 2018.
 To express interest in this program, please email Amy Walsh, Director of Business Development at firstname.lastname@example.org.